Valentine Gold Mine

 Overview

 The Valentine Gold Mine is located in central Newfoundland and Labrador, one of the world’s top mining jurisdictions.
-When complete, Valentine will be the largest gold mine in Atlantic Canada and a significant economic driver for the province.
+When operating at capacity, Valentine will be the largest gold mine in Atlantic Canada and a significant economic driver for the province.

 The project spans a 32-km mineralized trend with multiple deposits and strong exploration upside.
-A December 2022 Feasibility Study outlined an open-pit mining and conventional milling operation with an initial 14-year mine life and average annual gold production of 195,000 ounces for the first 12 years.
+A December 2022 Feasibility Study outlined an open-pit mining and conventional milling operation with an initial 14-year mine life and average annual gold production of 175,000 to 200,000 ounces for the first 12 years.